aaromalonline/PassCrypt/README.md

+## 💡 Overview

-This is a password manager 🔑 built following basic principles of python programming and sql database as a basic project.
+This is a simple password manager 🔑 built by following basic principles of python programming and sqlite database.
+Key features include:

-We further intend to add more functionalities including cryptography.
+## ✨ Features

+- **🔐 User Authentication and Access Control:** Secure login using hashing ensure that only authorized users can manage or view tables.
+- **🔑 Hashing and Cryptography:** Securely authenticate users and store passwords
+- **🔍 Advanced Filtering & Searching:** Easily filter and sort entries  with search
+- **📄 Export & Import to one file:** Navigate through large list of passwords and export it to a single file

-Thank You for seeking out 🤝
+Thank You for seeking out 🤝,  The project is open for contribution and under development.